 One of the many ways that these symptoms may manifest is seeing and talking to loved ones who have passed away long ago.
-Caregivers are often perturbed by these incidents, but they are usually harmless.
-In fact, people living with dementia may find “seeing” and “speaking with” old friends or family comforting at such a difficult and confusing time.
+Dementia caregivers are understandably disturbed by these incidents, but they are usually harmless.
+In fact, people living with dementia may find visual and/or auditory hallucinations of old friends or family members comforting at such a difficult and confusing time.

-The physician will want to get a well-rounded picture of the patient’s health to rule out other medical issues like a urinary tract infection (UTI) or an adverse side effect of a medication.
-Doctors who specialize in Alzheimer’s disease and other types of dementia, such as geriatricians, geriatric psychiatrists and neurologists are best equipped to assess and treat a patient’s dementia-related behaviors.
+The physician will want to get a comprehensive understanding of the patient’s health to rule out other medical issues like a urinary tract infection (UTI) or adverse side effects of a medication.
+Doctors who specialize in Alzheimer’s disease and other types of dementia, such as geriatricians, geriatric psychiatrists and neurologists are best equipped to assess and treat dementia-related behaviors.

 How to Handle Hallucinations of Dead Loved Ones